 The General Data Protection Regulation (“GDPR”) addresses the processing of personal data and the free movement of that data.
 Its goal is to strengthen the security and protection of personal data in the EU and to harmonize EU data protection law.
 This regulation sets out a number of data protection principles and requirements which must be adhered to when personal data is processed.

-EcoStruxure IT is GDPR-compliant.
+Schneider Electric is committed to complying with its obligations under the GDPR.
 Schneider Electric shares personal information with 3rd party data processors on a need-to-know basis.
 Learn more about what personal data is shared with subprocessors and subcontractors.

 Personal Data Handling and Storage